-S3023 Honors Biology 1 credit
+S3023 Honors Biology

 Prerequisites: Refer to Honors/AP Guidelines in the General Information section of this guide.
+This is a STAAR EOC tested course.

 In addition to the above listed course description, the following applies to Honors Biology: The contents of this course are similar to Biology; however, it is more in-depth, assignments are more rigorous and it is taught at a very fast pace.
 There will be more work to be done outside of class time.
 This includes projects every 9 weeks, and reading assignments.
 Reading quizzes will be given at the beginning of each class period over reading assignments.
 These are pre teach assignments and will be given before instruction.
 There will also be essay test questions given with common assessments.